linode/docs/docs/platform/stackscripts/writing-scripts-for-use-with-linode-stackscripts-a-tutorial/index.md

 ### Import a StackScript

-Your scripts can import any Account StackScripts you own or any Community StackScripts.
+Your scripts can import any Account StackScript that you own or any Community StackScript.
 This allows you to reuse code minimizing what you need to write in your own scripts.

 - The example below shows the syntax to import another StackScript.
-As a result of including this line in one a StackScript, the imported StackScript will be downloaded as `ssinclude-[NUMBER]` to your Linode.
+As a result of including this line in a script, the imported StackScript will be downloaded as `ssinclude-[NUMBER]` to your Linode.
 However, it must be run in order to execute its contents.

     {{< file >}}
 <ssinclude StackScriptID="[NUMBER]">